mayur2810/sope/dwp-utils/README.md

 ## dwp-utils

-This module contains following framestages :
+This module contains following frameworks :
  1. *YAML Transformer*:

     A yaml based external transformer with easy to use ETL constructs.
 It is useful for creating simple and monotonous transformations